Found this useful?

 ps

-display your currently active processestop
+-display your currently active processestop

-display all running processeskill pid
+-display all running processeskill pid

 process id pidkillall proc